andreykurzantsev/Booking-app/README.md

 # Booking-app

-## This web application is my course-work on the topic: methods and technologies of software development.
+## This web application is my course-work on the topic: Flexible programming methods.

 ### Description of the project
 This is a hotel booking web service consisting of a client and a server part.
 Written functionality for the administrator and regular client.
 The main branch of the repository contains functionality for a regular user.